hemanthchebiyam/ML-Algorithms-Data-Science/README.md

-# DSCI-633 Foundations of Data Science & Analytics
+# Data Science & Analytics

-### Hi, this is Hemanth Chebiyam's DSCI-633 class repository for Fall '23
+### Hi, this is Hemanth Chebiyam's ML Algorithms repository
-This repository contains assignment and homework submissions for the DSCI-633 course.
+This repository contains code of machine learning algorithms implemented from scratch, predominantly using sklearn.

  Topic | Assignment <u>No. | Due Date